geerlingguy/youtube/Sponsors.md

 I was going to purchase a full-size rack for the new studio buildout, but found out there was a manufacturer of rack solutions _in my home city_ who had just introduced a new line of datacenter racks.
 I worked with them to take a tour of their manufacturing plant, of which I recorded many parts.
 This may have been the only time in my channel's history where a sponsor integration didn't see any dip from people using SponsorBlock!

+## Meinberg

+> Type: Paid sponsorship

+Meinberg sponsored a trip to the 2025 NAB for the Geerling Engineering channel, and one video on that channel covering time and timing in broadcast media.

 ## Meta (Facebook)

 > Type: Equipment for test/review